 You can be set up with a limited e-mail account through Purdue University and internet access as it relates to your research.

 This is only for veterinary students who have completed their 1st or 2nd year and who participate in the Summer Research Program for the first time.
-This trip is funded.
-While you may need to pay for part of it initially, students will be reimbursed.
-This year the Symposium will be at the University of Minnesota August 4-6.
+This trip is funded (airfare, hotel).
 Additional information will be given as the program develops.